-Presentation of Grouped Procedures (PGP) provides a mechanism for facilitating viewing images and reporting on individual Requested Procedures that have been fulfilled by a single Performed Procedure Step acquisition.
+2265 Presentation of Grouped Procedures (PGP) provides a mechanism for facilitating viewing images and reporting on individual Requested Procedures that have been fulfilled by a single Performed Procedure Step acquisition.
 The transactions covered are RAD-5 through RAD-10.

-2230 The following use case defines the PGP transaction flow:
+The following use case defines the PGP transaction flow:

-- When a number of Scheduled Procedure Steps, each corresponding to a different Requested Procedure, are grouped by a technologist and result in the acquisition of images forming a single Performed Procedure Step, the Presentation of these Grouped Procedures can be facilitated by the combined use of Grayscale Softcopy Presentation States and associated Performed Procedure Steps as defined below. - This also applies to Evidence Creators that retrieve images resulting from grouped procedures on the Acquisition Modality and for which presentation states may be defined specifically associated with one or more of the Requested Procedures. - For each of the Requested Procedures, the operator may create one or more Grayscale Softcopy Presentation States in order to define the corresponding viewing parameters applicable to a subset of images related to the Requested Procedure.
+2270 • When a number of Scheduled Procedure Steps, each corresponding to a different Requested Procedure, are grouped by a technologist and result in the acquisition of images forming a single Performed Procedure Step, the Presentation of these Grouped Procedures can be facilitated by the combined use of Grayscale Softcopy Presentation States and associated Performed Procedure Steps as defined below.
+2275 • This also applies to Evidence Creators that retrieve images resulting from grouped procedures on the Acquisition Modality and for which presentation states may be defined specifically associated with one or more of the Requested Procedures.
+2280 • For each of the Requested Procedures, the operator may create one or more Grayscale Softcopy Presentation States in order to define the corresponding viewing parameters applicable to a subset of images related to the Requested Procedure.
 These Grayscale Softcopy Presentation States shall be associated with a specific Performed Procedure Step related to the Requested Procedure.

-The following example illustrates the PGP flow:

-• In this illustration, the grouping of chest, abdomen and pelvis Requested Procedures would result in one PPS related to the acquired images on a spiral CT scanner.
+The following example illustrates the PGP flow: 2285 • In this illustration, the grouping of chest, abdomen and pelvis Requested Procedures would result in one PPS related to the acquired images on a spiral CT scanner.
 Then the operator would select the chest subset of the acquired images, choose the appropriate window width/window level for the chest images and produce a GSPS recording the chest presentation state.
 A Procedure Step Completed transaction related to this chest view would then be sent to the Image Manager and to the Department System Scheduler/Order Filler.
-Likewise for the abdomen and the pelvis, thus resulting in four PPS, one for the images of the three grouped procedures and three PPS each related to the presentation states.
+Likewise for the abdomen and the pelvis, thus resulting in four presentation states.
 Finally, the images and GSPSes are stored in the Image Archive and Storage Commitment is performed.